-4.1 Note 28 in the Statement of Accounts (Member's Allowances, page 54) provides summary total figures for Councillor allowances and expenses.
-A more detailed analysis of these allowances, broken down by Members, is provided at Appendix B. These figures will be available online in accordance with the statutory responsibility to disclose this information as part of the local government transparency agenda.
+- 4.1 Note 27 in the Statement of Accounts (Member's Allowances, page 54) provides summary total figures for Councillor allowances and expenses.
+A more detailed analysis of these allowances, broken down by Members, is provided at Appendix B. - 4.2 These figures will be available online in accordance with the statutory responsibility to disclose this information as part of the local government transparency agenda.
+In future years a link will be provided in lieu of Appendix B.